KennySoh/Technical-Interview/README.md

 ## S- Single Responsibility Principle
 Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.

-The following example is a TypeScript class that defines a Person, this class should not include email validation because that is not related with a person behaviour: (Avoid classes that have resposibility for multiple objects)
+The following example is a TypeScript class that defines a Person, this class should not include email validation because that is not related with a person behaviour: (**"Dont put function that change for different reasons in the same class"** Uncle Bob)
 ```typescript
 class Person {
     public name : string;